 If you are paid weekly or bimonthly, divide the total monthly amount for each category by the number of pay periods you have in each month and record that figure on the envelope as well.
 That will help you put the right amount from each paycheck into the envelope.

 For this example, assume you cash a paycheck, although most people have their paychecks deposited directly.
 Cash your paycheck and put the allocated amount for each budgeted category into the respective envelope.
 A simple example would be a weekly paycheck netting $500 with these expenses:

 - $100 in the grocery budget envelope

 - $200 in the rent budget envelope

-- $70 to the gas and auto maintenance budget envelope
+- $70 in the gas and auto maintenance budget envelope

 - $30 in the utility budget envelope

 - $70 in the personal care and clothing envelope

 - $30 in the savings budget envelope